-Court personnel, the Probation Department, the ward's attorney, the prosecuting attorney, Vista Hill Juvenile Court Clinic staff, treatment providers, and other persons actively involved in the ward's case management, placement, or treatment may communicate with one another regarding the ward's case, including the ward's medical and mental health needs.
-This communication may include the exchange of relevant documents, including but not limited to court orders, probation reports, medical records, and mental health records.
-The information described in this rule must be kept in a confidential manner by the person who receives it, unless otherwise authorized by law or ordered by the Court.
+Court personnel, the Probation Department, the ward's defense attorney, the prosecuting attorney, Vista Hill Juvenile Court Clinic staff, Juvenile Forensic Services staff, and treatment and service providers actively involved in the ward's case management, placement, or treatment may communicate with one another regarding the ward's case, including the ward's medical and mental health needs.
+If the ward is also a dependent, the HHSA, County Counsel, and the ward's dependency attorney are included in the above list.
+Communication may include the exchange of relevant documents, including but not limited to court orders, probation reports, medical records, and mental health records.
+The information described in this rule must be kept in a confidential manner by the person who receives it, unless otherwise authorized by law or ordered by the court.
+This rule is intended to facilitate the work of multidisciplinary teams and does not waive any legal privilege.